Iinaus/HTMX_example/README.md

 1. Install dependencies with command `npm install`
 2. Run the project with command `npm run dev`
 3. Visit the html page at [http://localhost:3000/](http://localhost:3000/) to navigate further
+4. The weather.html uses OpenWeather API to fetch weather data.
+To use the API you need to create an account and get API KEY.
+5. Create .env in project root and add API KEY to the file `API_KEY=XXXXXXXXXXXX`